-Happy is a blue-collar town, with 45.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Happy is a town of construction workers and builders, service providers, and professionals.
-There are especially a lot of people living in Happy who work in maintenance occupations (13.79%), teaching (10.73%), and office and administrative support (6.51%).
+Happy is a blue-collar town, with 38.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Happy is a town of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Happy who work in teaching (14.84%), sales jobs (8.98%), and community and social services (7.81%).

-The overall education level of Happy citizens is substantially higher than the typical US community, as 29.61% of adults in Happy have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Happy is somewhat higher than in the average US city of 21.84%: 28.04% of adults 25 and older in the town have at least a bachelor's degree.

 Happy is an extremely ethnically-diverse town.
 The people who call Happy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Happy residents report their race to be White, followed by Asian.
+The greatest number of Happy residents report their race to be White, followed by Native American.
 Happy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.64% of the town’s residents.
-Important ancestries of people in Happy include English, Irish, German, Swedish, and French.
+People of Hispanic or Latino origin account for 45.38% of the town’s residents.
+Important ancestries of people in Happy include English, Irish, German, Swedish, and Dutch.

 The most common language spoken in Happy is English.
 Other important languages spoken here include Spanish and Italian.